Learning Outcomes

 Does Sarah owe David a duty of care?

-Answer: Possibly.
+Possibly.
 Sarah voluntarily assumed responsibility for David's shopping on Tuesdays, and David appears to have relied on this.
 Her failure to call was an omission.
 A court would consider whether her undertaking was sufficiently clear and whether David's reliance was reasonable.
 If so, her omission (forgetting to call) could constitute a breach of an assumed duty.

 Creation or Adoption of Risk

 A duty to act may be imposed where the defendant created a source of danger or adopted a risk created by a third party or natural event.
 If a person creates a danger, they are generally under a duty to take reasonable steps to prevent that danger causing harm.
+Similarly, if a defendant knows of a danger on their property (even if not of their making) and does nothing, the law may treat them as having adopted the risk and impose a duty to abate it.

-Key Term: Creation or Adoption of Risk A situation where a duty to act arises because the defendant either brought about a source of danger or knew of a danger created by a third party/nature on their property and failed to take reasonable steps to mitigate it.
+A situation where a duty to act arises because the defendant either brought about a source of danger or knew of a danger created by a third party/nature on their property and failed to take reasonable steps to mitigate it.

 The principle regarding adoption of risk was established in Goldman v Hargrave [1967] 1 AC 645 (PC).
 A tree on the defendant's land was struck by lightning and caught fire.
 The defendant had the tree felled but took insufficient steps to extinguish the fire, which later revived and spread to the claimant's land.
 The defendant was held liable, not for starting the fire, but for failing to take reasonable steps to deal with a known hazard on his land that arose without his fault.
-The court considered the defendant's resources when assessing what steps were 'reasonable'.
+The court considered the defendant's resources and capacity when assessing what steps were 'reasonable'.

 A local council owns a park containing a pond.
 Over time, rubbish accumulates in one corner, creating a hidden hazard beneath the water surface.
 The council is aware of the rubbish but takes no action to clear it.
 A child paddling in the pond cuts their foot severely on submerged broken glass.